codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a beehive without the b's?
-An eehive.
+What is a witch's favorite subject in school?
+Spelling!

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. 200
+ 1. Neptune
- 2. 100
+ 2. Saturn
- 3. 1000
+ 3. Pollux
- 4. 500
+ 4. Enceladus

 <details>
   <summary>Answer</summary>
-  200
+  Neptune
 </details>